 Possibly Effective for

 - High levels of phosphate in the blood (hyperphosphatemia).
-High blood levels of phosphate can be caused by reduced kidney function.
-In people with kidney failure who are on hemodialysis and have high levels of blood phosphate, taking niacinamide seems to help decrease phosphate levels when taken with or without phosphate binders.
+In people who need hemodialysis due to kidney failure and have high levels of phosphate, taking niacinamide by mouth seems to help decrease phosphate levels.

 - Nonmelanoma skin cancer.
-Taking niacinamide seems to help prevent new skin cancer or precancerous spots (actinic keratosis) from forming in people with a history of nonmelanoma skin cancer or actinic keratosis.
+Taking niacinamide by mouth seems to help prevent new skin cancer or precancerous spots from forming in people with a history of nonmelanoma skin cancer.

 - Osteoarthritis.
-Taking niacinamide seems to improve joint flexibility and reduce pain and swelling in people with osteoarthritis.
-Also, some people with osteoarthritis who take niacinamide might need to take fewer pain medications.
+Taking niacinamide by mouth seems to improve joint flexibility and reduce pain and swelling in people with osteoarthritis.

 Possibly Ineffective for